entropyxyz/entropy-core/crates/test-cli/README.md

 ### Register

-To register an entropy account you need three things:
+To register an entropy account, you need three things:

--   An Entropy chain account name which we will call the 'program modification account'.
+-   An Entropy chain account name, which we will call the 'program modification account'.
 This must be funded in order to submit the register transaction.
-On the local (docker compose) setup you can use one of the [pre-endowed accounts](https://github.com/entropyxyz/entropy-core/blob/master/node/cli/src/endowed_accounts.rs), for example `Alice`.
+On the local `docker compose` setup, you can use one of the [pre-endowed accounts](https://github.com/entropyxyz/entropy-core/blob/master/node/cli/src/endowed_accounts.rs), for example, `Alice`.
 -   One or more programs, which define the conditions under which a given message will be signed by the Entropy network.
-The test-cli `register` command takes programs as either the hex-encoded hash of an existing program on chain, or the local path to a `.wasm` file containing the compiled program.
+The test-cli `register` command takes programs as either the hex-encoded hash of an existing program on-chain or the local path to a `.wasm` file containing the compiled program.
     -   The [`device-key-proxy`](https://github.com/entropyxyz/programs/blob/master/examples/device-key-proxy/src/lib.rs) program is always available with the zero hash: `0000000000000000000000000000000000000000000000000000000000000000`.
-    -   The [`testing-utils`](https://github.com/entropyxyz/entropy-core/tree/master/crates/testing-utils) crate contains some ready to use compiled programs, the simplest of which is [`template_barebones.wasm`](https://github.com/entropyxyz/entropy-core/blob/master/crates/testing-utils/template_barebones.wasm) which allow you to sign any message which is more than 10 bytes long.
+    -   The [`testing-utils`](https://github.com/entropyxyz/entropy-core/tree/master/crates/testing-utils) crate contains some ready-to-use compiled programs, the simplest of which is [`template_barebones.wasm`](https://github.com/entropyxyz/entropy-core/blob/master/crates/testing-utils/template_barebones.wasm) which allow you to sign any message which is more than 10 bytes long.
     -   See the [`programs` crate](https://github.com/entropyxyz/programs) for more example programs as well as instructions on how to write and build your own programs.

-You also need to decide which ['access mode' or 'key visibility'](https://docs.entropy.xyz/AccessModes) you want to register with: private or public.
-If you are not sure, 'public' is the simplest 'vanilla' access mode.

 For example, to register with `//Alice` as the signature request account in public access mode, using the `template_barebones` program: